Amazon managed policies for Amazon GuardDuty

 AmazonGuardDutyServiceRolePolicy – Update to an existing policy |

-GuardDuty has added new permissions to allow GuardDuty to create Service-linked role for Malware Protection.
-This will help GuardDuty streamline the process of enabling Malware Protection.
+GuardDuty has added new permissions to allow GuardDuty to create Service-linked role for Malware Protection for EC2.
+This will help GuardDuty streamline the process of enabling Malware Protection for EC2.
 GuardDuty can now perform the following IAM action:

 |